• Skip to primary navigation

 • Garlic – one clove and keep it whole.

-• Seasoning – salt, pepper, and nutmeg.
+• Seasoning and herbs – salt, pepper, nutmeg, and thyme are excellent for this baked potato dish.

 A closer shot of the top of kartoffelgratin, highlighting the golden color of the cheese.